 Mulvaney outlined how the foundation for banning internet-based gambling could also limit Second Amendment rights to buy firearms and ammunition.
 He stated that he is concerned that they are going through regulation that could expand the federal government’s instead of limiting it.

-Video On Rowa Hearing Illustrating How Clueless Chaffetz Is About US Law
+Video On Rawa Hearing Illustrating How Clueless Chaffetz Is About US Law